Manifold Markov chain Monte Carlo methods for Bayesian inference in diffusion models: Numerical examples

 To allow measuring how performance of our approach varies with $\intg{R}$, $\intg{S}$ and $\intg{T}$, we ran experiments over a grid values for each of these parameters with the other two kept fixed, specifically: $\intg{R} \in \lbrace 2, 5, 10, 20, 50, 100 \rbrace$ with $\intg{S} = 25$ and $\intg{T} = 100$, $\intg{S} \in \lbrace 25, 50, 100, 200, 400 \rbrace$ with $\intg{R} = 5$ and $\intg{T} = 100$, $\intg{T} \in \lbrace 25, 50, 100, 200, 400 \rbrace$ with $\intg{R} = 5$ and $\intg{S} = 25$.
 For all $(\intg{R},\intg{S},\intg{T})$ values and splittings tested we ran three sets of four chains of 1250 iterations each with independent initialisations (details of the initializations are given in \appcref{app:chain-initialisation}), with the first 250 iterations of each set of four chains an adaptive warm-up phase used to tune the integrator step-size $t$, with the samples from these warm-up iterations omitted from the \ac{ess} estimates but included in the computation time estimates.
 For all sets of chains the split-$\hat{R}$ convergence diagnostic values computed from the (non-warm-up iterations of the) four chains for all parameter values using rank-normalisation and folding were less than $1.01$ as recommended in \citet{vehtari2019rank}.
-A dynamic \ac{hmc} implementation \citep{betancourt2017conceptual} was used with maximum tree depth of 10.
+A dynamic \ac{hmc} implementation \citep{betancourt2017conceptual} was used to set the number of integrator steps per trajectory in each transition.
+A summary of all the algorithmic parameter values used in the numerical experiments is given in \appcref{app:algorithmic-parameters}.